xcore/sw_foc_motor_control/module_foc_pwm/README.rst

    * Computes following PWM parameters: Synchronisation pulse for ADC, 6 PWM signals: consisting of 3 phases for both high-leg and low-leg voltages. where high-leg is a positive going pulse, and low-leg is a negative going pulse.
    * The S/W for each motor runs in its own core to maximise PWM resolution.
+   * To minimise transmission delays, the PWM cores are synchronised, and communication for each core is interleaved.

 Evaluation
 ----------